CarlijnQuik/File-Manager-App/PROCESS.md

 - Extra: Work with Drive folders
 - Extra: enable the user to upload / create Drive file
 - Extra: Enable the user to rename files
+- Extra: Enable the user to move files to a different folder (Drive)